zpoint/CPython-Internals/Interpreter/pyobject/pyobject.md

 whenever you execute a python program for a `.py` file, the compile phase will translate the human readable source code to a form called python bytecode

-the `pyx` file will be generated if necessary, and the interpreter phase will start the main loop, execute the bytecode in the `pyx` file line by line
+the `pyc` file will be generated if necessary, and the interpreter phase will start the main loop, execute the bytecode in the `pyc` file line by line

-the compiled `pyx` file will not boost the run time of the program, instead, the load time of the program will be faster because it doesn't need to generate `pyx` file again
+the compiled `pyc` file will not boost the run time of the program, instead, the load time of the program will be faster because it doesn't need to generate `pyc` file again

+according to [pep-3147](https://www.python.org/dev/peps/pep-3147/), after python 3.3, `pyc` file will only be generated in the `import` mechanism, and `pyc` file will exists under the `__pycache__` directory

 ![executePy](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/pyobject/executePy.png)